Payroll Withholdings: Taxes & Benefits Paid By Employees

 4. State income tax

 In most states payroll accounting will involve a state income tax.
 In those states an employer is required to withhold the state income tax that an employee is expected to owe based on salaries or wages.
 Like its federal counterpart, the amount withheld is rarely the exact amount of income tax that the employee will owe to the state government.
-(It should be noted here that some states do not levy a personal income tax.)
+(Some states do not have a personal income tax.)

 5. Court-ordered withholdings